gruberpatrick/smart_diy/README.md

 ```
 {
   "sType": "init",
-  "sName": "[CLIENT-NAME]" // the client name as defined in the "set/media-clients.json" file
+  "sName": "[CLIENT-NAME]",  // the client name as defined in the "set/media-clients.json" file
+  "sConnectionHash": "..."   // connection hash as defined in set/setup.json
 }
 ```